hpssjellis/helium-device-codesandbox-show/README.md

 # helium-device-codesandbox-show

-my I think public link to codesandbox is
+I think this is a public link to my original codesandbox of this repository.
+You will probably have to fork it.

 https://codesandbox.io/p/devbox/helium-device-codesandbox-show-r468g?file=%2F.codesandbox%2Ftasks.json%3A1%2C1-22%2C1